sebastian-zieba/PACMAN/docs/source/stage21.rst

 Stage 21
 ============

-This stage create spectroscopic light curves with can be then fitted in the fitting stage (S30).
+This stage bins the data into spectroscopic light curves.

-PACMAN can either use the most recent S20 run for the S21 step or a specific previous one.
-For the latter a path has to be given.
+PACMAN can either use the most recent S20 run for the S21 step or specify a path to a previous run.

-The user can decide between simply giving a wavelength range and an amount of bins into the pcf or user-defined bin edges.
+The user can set the wavelength bins in the pcf by giving a wavelength range and a number of bins, or alternatively provide user-defined bin edges.

 When running S21 the user should get an output similar to this one: